 Theodore Judah was a man with a dream, and his was to build a railroad through the Central Pacific, routed via the Sierra Nevada mountains.
 In the mid-19th century, the civil engineer surveyed a large stretch of the route to be used and found funds to make the transcontinental railroad a reality.

-A key part of this route lies at Donner Pass, where the first wagon train made its way into California.
 A series of now-abandoned tunnels were completed in August 1867, and the first train passed through it in 1868.
-Unfortunately Judah did not live to see this happen; he died in 1863 during an eastbound voyage in connection with his dream project.
+Unfortunately, Judah did not live to see this happen; he died in 1863 during an eastbound voyage in connection with his dream project.

 The tunnels were used by trains for 125 years, until 1993 when the line was rerouted through a new tunnel running through Mount Judah, named after the railroad pioneer.
 The Donner Pass and the tunnels are named after the Donner Party, a group of explorers en route to California who became stranded in the Sierra Nevada region due to heavy snow and resorted to cannibalism to survive.